 Who has been the most inspirational to you in your career?

 Another tough question.
 There have been so many, including Chad Schakelman, Mike Frey, Ron Becher, Mark Cullen, and J.P.
 Cullen.
 They have all been so supportive of me in my career.
 Mike Frey was the one who hired me and trained me and has just continued to inspire me to do my best and has always been there when I haven’t.

 What do you like best about working at JP Cullen?

 Being from Janesville, I’ve always liked what the Cullen family has done for the community.
 They don’t do it for the recognition of it.
 I really like how much freedom they give their employees in their roles.
 They let us come up with our own plan and operations and don’t just tell us how to do it.
 They’re always open and supportive of new ideas.
 And then, really, it’s the people at JP Cullen.
 I really like the entire atmosphere and the teammates we have.

 What is your proudest achievement?

 In my personal life, it has been raising my three children.
-I’m happy I’ve been able to watch them grow and being in their lives.
+I’m happy I’ve been able to watch them grow and be in their lives.
 In my professional life, it has been working on Epic Deep Space project.
 It was a really cool project to be a part of.
 And now taking down the steeple at St. Patrick’s Church.
 That was awesome.
 It’s those projects that we don’t always get to do every day.
-It’s those once in a lifetime projects.
+It’s those once-in-a-lifetime projects.

 When you have 30 minutes of free time, how do you spend it?

-Well, I can’t get in golfing in 30 minutes so I would go with spending time with my family.
-I love just sitting down having a beer my family.
+Well, I can’t get in golfing in 30 minutes, so I would go with spending time with my family.
+I love just sitting down and having a beer with my family.

 Interested in joining our Cullen team?
 Check out our Careers page!